kareemre/super-FastAPI/README.md

 # Database
 The default database is PostgreSQL, with asyncpg to utilize the async feature of sqlalchemy, And in .env file you can set your database credentials and use it in configs/database.py module.
-This module handles database/connection.py to  yielding a asyncsession (Assuming application used ORM is SqlAlchemy; as sqlmodels still does not have the clear functionality utilizing the async behaviour of sqlalchemy).
+This module handles database/connection.py to  yielding a asyncsession (Assuming application used ORM is SqlAlchemy; as sqlmodel still does not have the clear functionality utilizing the async behaviour of sqlalchemy).

 # Models